-In February 2014, the Company entered into a License Option and License Agreement with Sanofi ("Option and License Agreement") for its NaP2b phosphate transport inhibitor program.
-NaP2b is an intestinal phosphate transporter whose activity accounts for a significant portion of dietary phosphate absorption in humans.
-The inhibition of NaP2b is believed to have utility for the treatment of hyperphosphatemia (elevated serum phosphate) in patients with end stage renal disease (ESRD) and other forms of chronic kidney disease (CKD).
-Under the Option and License Agreement, the Company granted Sanofi an exclusive worldwide license to conduct research utilizing the Company's small molecule NaP2b inhibitors.
-In addition, Sanofi has the option to obtain an exclusive license to develop, manufacture and commercialize the Company's NaP2b inhibitors.
-Sanofi is advancing this program towards first-inhuman clinical trials.
-Under the Option and License Agreement, Sanofi is responsible for all of the costs and expenses for research and preclinical activities and, should it exercise its option, for the development and commercialization efforts under the program.
-Under the Option and License Agreement, the Company received a payment of \$1.25 million, which was recognized as revenue after the Company provided to Sanofi the background know-how, listed patents, and materials (together, the "Technology Transfer Deliverables") in May 2014 pursuant to the Option and License Agreement.
+In February 2014, the Company entered into a license option and license agreement with Sanofi (the "Sanofi Agreement") for its phosphate transport NaP2b inhibitor program.
+Under the terms of the Sanofi Agreement, the Company granted Sanofi an exclusive worldwide license to conduct research utilizing the Company's small molecule NaP2b inhibitors.
+In addition, Sanofi has the option to obtain an exclusive license to develop, manufacture and commercialize potential products under the agreement.
+Under the License Option and License Agreement, Sanofi is responsible for all of the costs and expenses for research and preclinical activities and, should it exercise its option, for the development and commercialization efforts under the program.

+Under the Sanofi Agreement, the Company received a payment of \$1.25 million in March 2014, which was fully recognized as licensing revenue in May 2014 after the Company completed its obligation to provide to Sanofi the background know-how, listed patents, and materials described in the Sanofi Agreement.